 Examining how things implicit become things explicit might help us tease Reality apart from a symbolic Virtuality, but for right now, we’re focused on the process of thought formations and not the meaning those thoughts convey.

 To summarize: we are pursuing the idea that early boundaries of small energy packets in the universe experience something, but that self-experience is short-lived.
 Early in the universe there may be some sort of diversity in the soupy mixture of tiny energy packets, but their self-experienced durations are short, too short to form conscious thoughts.
 As the population and diversity of energy packets (the explicit) changes, so does their potential for duration (a necessary ingredient for any complex process to take place).
 These tiny experiences of the very small, I call snippets.
-I assume here that eventually snippets represent discrete boundaries/relationships that connect with each other over time.
+I assume here that eventually snippets represent discrete boundaries/relationships that agglomerate or connect with each other over time.
 The more snippets connect up with one another, the more constraints on the larger systems they compose.
-So, next in my speculation about how consciousness forms, I’ll use the idea of a successive sequencing of these discontinuities or snippets of experience.
+So, next in my speculation about how consciousness forms, I’ll use the idea of a successive sequencing of these initially somewhat discontinuous snippets of experience.